tcsenpai/deafAI/README.md

 A deaf simulator for LLMs.
 Degrades user input to simulate hearing loss before sending to an OpenAI-compatible API, testing how well language models can infer meaning from incomplete or garbled text.

+## Why

+This idea was born while I was at my Grandma's house for dinner.
+She is 95 years old, so she has a lot of hearing loss.
+My father and I discussed briefly how LLMs could manage hearing loss: can they infer like us humans?
+How well?
+And so, here we are.

 ## How It Works

 1. User enters a message